LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Also, advances in information and communication technology (ICT) may influence business goals.
 The role of management of information systems thus varies between two extremes.
 At one extreme, management of information systems may be seen as a purely supporting function; that is, the business goals determine the information management planning activities.
-This is called “organizational pull” and the person in charge of strategic management of information systems needs to know the business goals of the health care facility.
+This is called "organizational pull" and the person in charge of strategic management of information systems needs to know the business goals of the health care facility.
 At the other extreme, management of information systems is seen as the strategic resource from which the health care facility gains competitive advantage.
 The application of technological advances mainly determines the further development of the health care facility and its position on the health care market.
-This is called “technology push.”
+This is called "technology push."
 For this, the top management needs to know the potential of information systems with regard to supporting or shaping the business goals.
 Strategic management of information systems must thus be able to offer this information to top management in adequate and understandable form.

 Strategic alignment describes the process that balances and harmonizes the business goals of the health care facility and the information management strategies to obtain the best results.